Saranyarad87/SampleProjects/README.md

 ## Alphanumeric Sort

 This program will sort an alphanumeric string in the order of numbers,lower case, upper case and other characters.
 The program will prompt for an input.

+ ###### **Design choices for the Alpha numberic sort**
+ For this implementation I use python 3 in-built sort and sorted implementation.
+There seems to some limiation with this function as a special character like '@' would cause the subsequent character/numbers to be treated as special characters as well.
+As such in those cases the sorting seems to be slightly off.